sombriks/no-rollback-from-here/no-rollback-java/README.md

 # no-rollback-java

-Simple, trimmed, java library for database migrations
+Simple, trimmed, java library for database migrations.
+It's up to you to do most of the job.

+## Minimum requirements

+- java 17

 ## Installing

 Maven:

 Gradle/others:

 ## Usage/Examples